chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 * Content of the `pake_message` field in a ClientHello;
 * Content of the `pake_message` field in a ServerHello;
 * How the PAKE protocol is executed based on those messages; and
-* How the outputs of the PAKE protocol are used to populate the `(EC)DHE` input to the TLS key schedule.
+* How the outputs of the PAKE protocol are used to create the PAKE portion of the`(EC)DHE` input to the TLS key schedule.

 In addition, to be compatible with the security requirements of TLS 1.3, PAKE protocols defined for use with TLS 1.3 MUST provide